March 23, 2018

-Last year, the elimination proposal sparked an outpouring of support for Sea Grant.
+This and last year’s proposed elimination have sparked an outpouring of support for Sea Grant.
 Many stakeholders, partners, collaborators and friends spoke up about the value of the program when it comes to Wisconsin’s Great Lakes communities.
 They know full well that Sea Grant funds lakes Michigan and Superior research, and the application of the research to ensure the sustainable use of these crown jewels that underpin the quality of life and economy of our state.

-In Wisconsin, we can demonstrate over and over the merit of our efforts.
+Wisconsin Sea Grant can demonstrate over and over the merit of its efforts through this federal-state program that is locally focused to serve coastal communities.
 There are numbers: From 2014 to 2016, Sea Grant received $3.6 million in core federal dollars that were matched by $1.8 million in state investment.
 That leveraged investments of $3.9 million in additional state, federal and outside funding.
-Currently, those funds are supporting 22 Sea Grant research projects on 10 Wisconsin campuses and providing statewide outreach through our extension activities.
-Initiatives include assessments of flood risk; conducting research on and providing awareness training related to dangerous waves and rip currents; providing assistance to the shipping industry to maximize its infrastructure; exploration of new harvest methods for commercial fishermen; and the transfer of skills and knowledge to the state’s growing $21 million-aquaculture industry.
+Currently, those funds are supporting 19 Sea Grant research projects on eight Wisconsin campuses and providing statewide outreach through extension activities.
+Initiatives include assessments of flood risk; conducting research on and providing awareness training related to dangerous waves and rip currents; providing assistance to the shipping industry to maximize its infrastructure; exploration of new harvest methods for commercial anglers; and the transfer of skills and knowledge to the state’s growing $21 million-aquaculture industry.

 There are also first-person stories: